Pay & the JobKeeper scheme

 Pay slips, record-keeping and paying wages

 Pay slip and record-keeping obligations continue to apply for employers accessing the JobKeeper scheme.
 Find more information on our Pay slips and record-keeping page.
+Pay slips for a fortnight that the employee was paid the JobKeeper payment need to show any extra amount that the employer paid to make sure the employee received at least $1500 (the amount of the JobKeeper payment).

 Employers also need to pay their employees wages in accordance with their usual requirements including frequency of pay.
 See Paying wages.